Storytelling, Art, & Mindfulness

 – Aliya Horton

-Our qualitative research contributes to girls’ influence on the Initiative’s work.
+Our qualitative research contributes to girls’ influence on the Center’s work.
 In focus groups across the country, we have heard the stories of women and girls of color.
 One youth participant in an adultification bias focus group told us:

 Read Our Publication